pklemettila/MTG-Card-collection/README.md

 A Java program that provides an interface for managing a collection of Magic the Gathering cards.
-Done using Java Swing and AWT.
-Done as project work for a University of Oulu course on user interface programming.
+Implemented using Java Swing and AWT libraries.
+Project work for a University of Oulu course on user interface programming.